monk-io/docs/docs/guides/k8s-migrate.md

 [2021-05-15 14:40:43] INFO  WEBrick::HTTPServer#start: pid=7 port=4567
 ```

-We can see `WEBrick::HTTPServer#start` message which means everything is fine, and our application server should be running properly.
+The `WEBrick::HTTPServer#start` message indicates the app server is running properly.

-### Checking connectivity
+### Checking Connectivity

-And as a final step we will test connectivity and check if we can open our application.
-Since this is web application it should listen on standard port 80, we can check it by simply doing `curl` test:
+Now we need to check to see if we can open our application.
+Since this is web app, it should listen on port 80.
+We can test this with `curl`:

 ```bash
 $ curl localhost
 curl: (7) Failed to connect to localhost port 80: Connection refused
 ```

-Which might mean that we didn't expose our application properly.
+The connection refused message means we didn't expose our application properly.

-## Fixing problems
+## Fixing Problems

-So far we've identified two problems.
-Both of them are related to UI.
-First one is lack of connectivity to the webpage, second one is a problem with a configuration setting that points towards 'bad' appserver container hostname(we know this because we've seen Service defined called yelb-appserver in Kubernetes manifests).
+So far we've identified two problems: both related to UI.
+We can't connect to the web page and there's a problem with a configuration setting that points towards an incorrect appserver container hostname.
+We know this because we've seen a Service defined called `yelb-appserver` in the Kubernetes manifests.

 ### Connectivity

-If we will have a look quickly at original YAML for Kubernetes we can see that UI had defined service:
+Let's take a quick look at the original YAML for Kubernetes.

 ```bash
 apiVersion: v1